TegelConsulting/il-theme/README.md

 - Simple and clean footer

 ## Installation
-1. Download the IL-theme folder.
+1. Download the iltheme folder.
 2. Upload the folder to the `/wp-content/themes/` directory of your WordPress installation.
 3. Go to the WordPress admin dashboard.
 4. Navigate to Appearance > Themes.
-5. Activate the IL-theme.
+5. Activate the iltheme.

 ## Usage
 - Customize the logo by replacing `assets/images/logo.png` with your own logo image.